keyboard_arrow_up

 Thermoset

-A category of plastics that cannot be reformed upon reheating.
-Thermosets remain permanently hard.
+A category of plastics that cannot be reshaped when reheated, remaining permanently hard.

 Underground Storage Tank System

-A plastic tank system storing a regulated substance, such as petroleum, in which at least 10% of the plastic tanks, plastic tank piping, and other equipment associated with the tank is located underground.
+A plastic tank system designed to store regulated substances such as petroleum, with at least 10% of the tank, piping, and associated equipment located underground.

 More Plastic Tanks Information